ZTF SN Ia DR2: Peculiar velocities impact on the Hubble diagram

 { Aix Marseille Université, CNRS/IN2P3, CPPM, Marseille, France \and Department of Physics, Duke University, Durham, NC 27708, USA \and Université Clermont-Auvergne, CNRS, LPCA, 63000 Clermont-Ferrand, France \and School of Physics, Trinity College Dublin, College Green, Dublin 2, Ireland \and Oskar Klein Centre, Department of Astronomy, Stockholm University, SE-10691 Stockholm, Sweden \and Institut für Physik, Humboldt Universität zu Berlin, Newtonstr 15, 12101 Berlin \and Univ Lyon, Univ Claude Bernard Lyon 1, CNRS, IP2I Lyon/IN2P3, UMR 5822, F-69622, Villeurbanne, France \and Department of Physics, Lancaster University, Lancs LA1 4YB, UK \and National Research Council of Canada, Herzberg Astronomy \& Astrophysics Research Centre, 5071 West Saanich Road, Victoria, BC V9E 2E7, Canada \and Sorbonne/Paris Cité Universités, LPNHE, CNRS/IN2P3, LPNHE, 75005, Paris, France \and Institute of Astronomy and Kavli Institute for Cosmology, University of Cambridge, Madingley Road, Cambridge CB3 0HA, UK \and Institute of Space Sciences (ICE, CSIC), Campus UAB, Carrer de Can Magrans, s/n, E-08193, Barcelona, Spain \and Deutsches Elektronen Synchrotron DESY, Platanenallee 6, 15738, Zeuthen \and Lawrence Berkeley National Laboratory, 1 Cyclotron Road MS 50B-4206, Berkeley, CA, 94720, USA \and Department of Astronomy, University of California, Berkeley, 501 Campbell Hall, Berkeley, CA 94720, USA \and Nordic Optical Telescope, Rambla José Ana Fernández Pérez 7, ES-38711 Breña Baja, Spain \and IPAC, California Institute of Technology, 1200 E. California Blvd, Pasadena, CA 91125, USA \and 249-17 Caltech, Pasadena, CA 91125, USA \and Caltech Optical Observatories, California Institute of Technology, Pasadena, CA 91125, USA \and Department of Physics, Drexel University, Philadelphia, PA 19104, USA }

-\abstract {\sns\ are used to determine the distance-redshift relation and build the Hubble diagram.
+\abstract {Type Ia supernovae (\sns)\ are used to determine the distance-redshift relation and build the Hubble diagram.
 Neglecting their host-galaxy peculiar velocities (PVs) may bias the measurement of cosmological parameters.
 The smaller the redshift, the larger the effect is.
-We use realistic simulations of \sns\ observed by the Zwicky Transient Facility (ZTF) to investigate the effect of different methods to take into account PVs.
-We study the impact of neglecting galaxy PVs and their correlations in an analysis of the \sns\ Hubble diagram.
-We find that it is necessary to use the PV full covariance matrix computed from the velocity power spectrum to take into account the sample variance.
-Considering the results we have obtained using simulations, we determine the PV systematic effects in the context of the ZTF DR2 \sns\ sample.
+We used realistic simulations of \sns\ observed by the \textit{Zwicky} Transient Facility (ZTF) to investigate the effect of different methods of taking PVs into account.
+We studied the impact of neglecting galaxy PVs and their correlations in an analysis of the \sns\ Hubble diagram.
+We find that it is necessary to use the PV full covariance matrix computed from the velocity power spectrum to take the sample variance into account.
+Considering the results we have obtained using simulations, we determine the PV systematic effects in the context of the ZTF SN~Ia DR2 sample.
 We determine the PV impact on the intercept of the Hubble diagram, $a_B$, which is directly linked to the measurement of $H_0$.
-We show that not taking into account PVs and their correlations results in a shift of the $H_0$ value of about $1.0$~\kmsmpc and a slight underestimation of the $H_0$ error bar. }
+We show that not taking into account PVs and their correlations results in a shift in the $H_0$ value of about $1.0$~\kmsmpc and a slight underestimation of the $H_0$ error bar. }

 \keywords{ cosmology: galaxy peculiar velocities -- supernovae: general -- supernovae: Hubble diagram }